opensacorg/learning-blocks/Readme.md

 [![GitHub contributors](https://img.shields.io/github/contributors/code4sac/learning-blocks)](https://github.com/code4sac/learning-blocks/graphs/contributors)
 [![GitHub forks](https://img.shields.io/github/forks/code4sac/learning-blocks)](https://github.com/code4sac/learning-blocks/network/members)

 ## Welcome to this open-source project dedicated to helping developers make API tools for student support service providers.
+The educational data ecosysem comprises primarily of SFTP servers and API calls to databases.
+The goal is to help student support service providers to gain access ecosystems and make sense of them all the data.

-The goal is for student support service providers to gain access to student informational systems.
-This repository has a couple of ways to do that depending on your level of expertise and depending on your intended use.
+## Because people looking at this repo has different levels of skill, this repository has a couple of ways to do that depending on your level of expertise and depending on your intended use.

 ### If you are a student support service provider trying to use these tools, please read [this documentation](https://github.com/code4sac/learning-blocks/blob/main/Documentation%20Directory/SSSP_Read_Me.md) However, you will need to reach out to your LEA's Database Coordinator for the following information: